roaringlands/roaringlands.github.io/codex/homebrew/outworlder.md

 “You think we’ll see more?” he asked.

 Talia watched the flames.
-“I think the cracks in the world are getting wider.”</div>
+“I think the cracks in the world are getting wider.
+So maybe.”</div>

 ## Outworlder Traits
 Outworlder heroes have access to the following traits.